 1. Current active events on STORM EVENT tab.

-The Map Window shows the spatial distribution of predicted incidents.
+The Map Window shows the spatial distribution of predicted incidents or outages.

 Data Window

-The Trouble Spots Probability (or Incident Probability) shows the probabilistic outages with best prediction for all regions included in the event.
-These show probability of exceedance (80% probability of exceeding 82 outages, 20% probability of exceeding 139 outages, with a best prediction of 112 in this example).
+The Incidents or Customers Out Probability shows the probabilistic incidents or outages with best prediction for all regions included in the event.
+These show probability of exceedance (80% probability of exceeding 271 incidents, 20% probability of exceeding 862 incidents, with a best prediction of 301 in this example).

 The Start and End Times show the predicted weather window time period.
-The Trouble Spots/Incidents Probability is now aligned with this time period, as opposed to the fixed 24-hour or 48-hour window previously associated with storm types.
+The Incidents or Customers Out Probability is now aligned with this time period, as opposed to the fixed 24-hour or 48-hour window previously associated with storm types.
 An event is a minimum of 6 hours, with no maximum time period.

 The Storm Type shows the type of hazard expected for the event.
-Storm types can be Wind, Thunderstorm, Tropical, or Wet Snow.
+Storm types can be Extreme Temperature, Thunderstorm, Tropical, Winter or Wind.

 The Weather Forecast Confidence indicates the forecaster confidence based on the weather model input